-There are currently six high schools participating in the program: Quaker Valley, Hampton, Keystone Oaks, Seneca Valley, Cornell, and Parkway West.
 The program, following the school year, provides a different healthcare profession each month such as healthcare administration, nursing and nuclear medicine.
 The participants for each month includes a healthcare professional in the particular field as well as an involved faculty and student.
 The program utilizes the zoom platform since this is a format utilized by the high schools.
 The sessions are recorded and sent out to each high school following the session.
 The recording is made available to any interested student as well as their parents.

 At the end of the school year, all the high school students participating in the program are invited to RMU campus for a day of learning and networking.
 The students will have an opportunity to meet their peers at other high schools as well as different healthcare professionals.
 In addition, the students will be able to tour the campus, attend a class and interact with RMU healthcare professional students.
 Admission counselors are available to answer any questions regarding enrollment at the university.